 What was to excite some people most though was the music.
 Music from a large number of countries was going to be on show.
 Bernie had secretly harboured ambitions most of his life to somehow involve himself with music.
 When he was in Vietnam this dream came a step closer when he heard the sublime street music of a particular musician he came across while he was on leave in a small out of the way village in the middle of nowhere.
 Playing the ‘Dan Bau’, the old man made the single string instrument sing in the most captivating way.
 Bernie and the other troops on leave with him were truly mesmerised.
 Bernie hoped that after the war he could bring such musicians to Australia for no other reason than to share with his own countrymen the music he’d been lucky enough to witness while in Vietnam, the music which was one of the few positive things in his whole time in the country.
 It only happened a couple of times that he witnessed unusual instruments being played, but on both occasions, the experience was out of this world.

-And like everywhere throughout Shantytown, each and every person demonstrating the music was to be a refugee or migrant, all keen to impart their knowledge and skills to the Australian public, and of course to international visitors too.
+And like everywhere throughout the village, each and every person demonstrating the music was to be a refugee or migrant, all keen to impart their knowledge and skills to the Australian public, and of course to international visitors too.

 So opening day had arrived.
 The press was filming, dignitaries were in place, speech notes at the ready, and the place was really buzzing.
 It was the NSW premier who spoke first.